rob-hall78/ostKanboard/README.md

 1:1:2:1
 2:3:2:5
 5:1:2:1
+6:1:2:1:5:3
 ```

 This configuration means:
 - Department 1 → Project 1, new tickets go to column 2, closed tickets to column 1
 - Department 2 → Project 3, new tickets go to column 2, closed tickets to column 5
 - Department 5 → Project 1, new tickets go to column 2, closed tickets to column 1
+- Department 6 → Project 1, new tickets go to column 2, closed tickets to column 1, on hold tickets to column 5, Work In Progress (Open) to column 3

+Blocked Column Id and WIP Column Id are optional.

 **Finding Department IDs:**
 - Go to Admin Panel → Manage → Departments